eXpServer/expserver.github.io/docs/roadmap/phase-1/index.md

 # Phase 1 Overview

-Congratulations on completion of Phase 0!
+Congratulations on the completion of Phase 0.
 Let’s take a look at what we have done till now.

 ## Recap of Phase 0